 ArangoDB is an open source distributed native multi-model database (Apache 2 license).

-ArangoDB 3.3.7 released, the main improvements include ArangoDB’s initial support for multiple data centers.
+ArangoDB 3.2.16 & 3.3.12 released, the main improvements include ArangoDB’s initial support for multiple data centres.
 Allows you to run two ArangoDB clusters in different data centers and set up asynchronous replication from A to B.

 In the event of a data center A failure, if the network connection is completely lost, you can quickly stop replication and start using cluster B in data center B as a substitute for cluster A. Later, when the disaster is over, either cluster A can be used as an asynchronous copy of cluster B, or switch back to A and continue copying data to cluster A.